-In principle, the report is mainly based on experiences in drafting National Reports under the UN Framework Convention on Climate Change (UNFCCC), the first draft of the National Adaptation Plan, sectoral strategic and planning documents, as well as research and scientific work of the report. take into account the requirements of the Paris Agreement, Decision 18 / CMA.1 and EU relevant legislation, as well as examples of good practice globally.
+The report is mainly based on experiences in drafting National Reports under the UN Framework Convention on Climate Change (UNFCCC), the first draft of the National Adaptation Plan, sectoral strategic and planning documents, as well as research and scientific work of the report.
+It takes into account the requirements of the Paris Agreement, Decision 18/CMA.1 and EU relevant legislation, as well as examples of good practice globally.